Meme1079/NoteSkin-Selector-Remaster/README.md

 NoteSkin Selector Remastered; new layout, new code, and more customizability.

 ## About
 This is a completely remastered one of my old mods "NoteSkin Selector", created in 2022.
 This mod heavily improves and enhances everything from the old mod.
 It includes a new friendlier GUI layout for selecting skins more easily, a better optimized and organized code.
-And basically, a more improved version of the current built-in noteskin system in the engine, because that one sucks ass ngl.
+Basically, a more improved version of the current built-in noteskin system in the engine, because that one sucks ass ngl.

-NoteSkin Selector Remastered © 2022 by Meme0179 is licensed under CC BY-NC-ND 4.0
+NoteSkin Selector Remastered © 2024 by Meme0179 is licensed under CC BY-NC-ND 4.0

 ## Installation Requirements
 1. Computer